 That’s where W3 Group Marketing can work for you.
 Our Social Media Specialists will work specifically with your business to customize a social media strategy catered specifically to your business goals.
 Do you need to be on Facebook, Twitter, LinkedIn, etc to succeed?
 Not necessarily.
 What Social Media channels work for you is dependent on who your ideal customer is and where they are spending their time.
 We can help you:

 - Determine what platforms your ideal customers are using and make sure you are adding those social channels to your media mix.

-- Establish your presence on Facebook, Twitter, LinkedIn, YouTube to optimize for your best customer.
+- Establish your presence on Facebook, Instagram, Threads, TikTok, Twitter, LinkedIn, YouTube and so on to optimize for your best customer.
 Other platforms may also be suitable, such as NextDoor for very local audiences, or Alignable for more of a business focus.

 - Build a display advertising and pay-per-click (PPC) strategy that acquires new leads and drives positive ROI

 - Build a content management strategy that uses video, graphics, and interactive content to drive your message home.

 - Optimize Social Media to engage with your current customers and manage your online reputation.

 Let’s get started customizing a Social Media Marketing Strategy that’s right for you.

 Facebook marketing, twitter marketing, using LinkedIn as a sales tool, driving buyers to your site from Instagram, Threads, NextDoor, Alignable, TikTok, Pinterest, YouTube, Quora, even MySpace (no, don’t laugh – it still works for some types of companies, particularly musicians and fashion.
 According to Alexa, as of January 2018, Myspace was ranked 4,153 by total Web traffic, and 1,657 in the United States.